patla001/GardenFight/README.md

 The currently supported platforms for this game are both Android and Windows.
 Cross play between Android and Windows is also available.

 # Game Overview
 Fight is a 3d, third person, multiplayer, one vs one fighting game.
-In this game one can only fight another real player and not AI.
-Players connects via Wi-Fi hotspot and then fight each other to death!
+Garden Fight is a sub game of Fight, adding elements from Fight and adding a dark souls style boss that you can fight.
+In game, you must protect your garden by fighting the boss AI without dying!

 # Game Description
-The main focus of this game is the Multiplayer system so that player can fight another real player (most likely friend!) and not an unsmart AI.
-The fight happens in an enclosed arena.
-After a math finishes the defeated player can request a rematch to the other player.
-Here are some key components of the game-
+Previously, Fight focused on the Multiplayer System so that the player can fight another real player and not AI.
+Garden Fight focuses on battling a boss AI similarly to dark souls.
+You, the player, are defending their garden from the attacking creatues.
+Blue has invaded your garden, and threatens to wreak irreparable damage if left alive.
+Your job is to defeat him and bring peace to your garden.
+The boss has certain mechanics that you must work through in order to live and defeat the boss.
+The boss has several unique and challening mechanics such as projectiles you must dodge, rings you must dodge and find safe spots for, and physical attacks when in close proximity to the boss.
+Garden Fight builds upon Fight's core mechanics and changes the focus from other players to the threat attacking your garden.

-- **Multiplayer**: We use Mirror Networking (formerly UNet) to achieve the multiplayer functionality.
+- **Multiplayer**: We use Mirror Networking (formerly UNet) to maintain the multiplayer functionality.
 Mirror is the community-supported continuation of Unity's deprecated UNET system, providing reliable and feature-rich networking for multiplayer games.
 - **Arena**:
 <img src="Demo/arena.png" width="400"> <img src="Demo/2_player.png" width="400">
 - **Garden Arena**: The game now features a beautiful garden-themed arena with: